K-G-Witt/project1-team4/README.md

 ## Credits:
-This code was compiled and written by James Radford, Katrina Witt, Erin Nicol, and Joyce Xu for Project 1 in the 2024 Data Analytics Boot Camp hosted by Monash University.
+This code was compiled and written by James Radford, Katrina Witt, Joyce Xu, and Erin Nicol for Project 1 in the 2024 Data Analytics Boot Camp hosted by Monash University.
 Additional credits are declared below: